 White Malanga Box from $49.00

 Malanga is a staple in the Hispanic culture.
 It's a delicious tuber which is prepared in many ways, boiled, in puree, fried, in chips, you name it!
 Its taste is pretty unique (in a good way) and it has many health benefits to boot.
 The Malanga is hypoallergenic since it doesn't seem to cause allergic reactions in most people, the Hispanic culture commonly feed malanga puree to babies as some of their very first meals.

-What we know as Yuca or Yucca is the root of the Cassava plant native to South America has many names; it's called Manioc, Mandioca, and Macaxeira among others.
-The Yuca is a fibrous and starchy root with a nutty taste that's a staple in many countries in the Caribbean, Central, and South America.If you never tasted it, you are in for a treat.
+What we know as Yuca or Yucca is the root of the Cassava plant native to South America has many names; it's called Manioc, Mandioca, and Macaxeira, among others.
+The Yuca is a fibrous and starchy root with a nutty taste that's a staple in many countries in the Caribbean, Central and South America.If you have never tasted it, you are in for a treat.
 You can just peel it and boil it and then prepare a "sofrito" with sauteed onions, garlic, olive oil, orange, and lemon or even better, you can use bitter orange to give an extra special taste.
 Here is the recipe.The Yuca is pretty nutritious too loaded with protein, healthy carbs, and almost no fat.
-Contains Vitamins A, C, K and minerals such as Calcium, Magnesium, Potassium, and Phosphorous among others.
+Contains Vitamins A, C, K and minerals such as Calcium, Magnesium, Potassium, and Phosphorous, among others.
 How much in the Boxes?
-The Large Box contains 16lb of Yuca The Regular Box contains 8lb of Yuca Get your Box of Yuca Today and Enjoy This Tropical Root Treat
+The Small Box contains 5 pounds of Yuca The Regular Box contains 8 Pounds of Yuca The Large Box contains 16 Pounds of Yuca Get your Box of Yuca Today and Enjoy This Tropical Root Treat